 5. Should the nominee be absent they should respond in writing prior to the election.

 SECTION C. Election of all Chapter Officers shall be held in accordance to the requirements of Lodge Officers elections.

 SECTION D. Only active, registered members of Klahican Lodge may run for any office.

 SECTION A. Each meeting of the Lodge shall be opened with the Obligation of OA and closed with the OA Song.

-SECTION E. Members of the Order of the Arrow under 21 years of age who are active, registered members of Klahican Lodge may vote in any Lodge decisions.
+SECTION D. Members of the Order of the Arrow under 21 years of age who are active, registered members of Klahican Lodge may vote in any Lodge decisions.
 Those 21 and over and those who are listed as inactive shall not vote.

 SECTION A. The amount of annual dues shall be set by the Executive Committee (see Attachment 1.)
 Dues are payable January 1 of each year and are good through December 31 of the following year.
-All membership cards will expire on December 31 of the upcoming year (exceptions: Lifetime membership and new ordeal members inducted at the Summer Ordeal).
+All membership cards will expire on December 31 of the upcoming year (exceptions: Lifetime membership and new ordeal members inducted at the Summer or Fall Ordeal).